Lima Memorial Health System Logo

 There are two types of pneumonitis:

-• Acute pneumonitis occurs suddenly after breathing in the substance.
+• Acute pneumonitis occurs rapidly after breathing in the substance.

 • Long-term (chronic) pneumonitis occurs after exposure to low levels of the substance over a long time.
 This causes inflammation and may lead to stiffness of the lungs.
 As a result, the lungs start to lose their ability to get oxygen to the body.
 Untreated, this condition can cause respiratory failure and death.

-Chronic aspiration of acid from the stomach and exposure to chemical warfare can also lead to chemical pneumonitis.
+Chronic aspiration of acid from the stomach and exposure to chemical weapons can also lead to chemical pneumonitis.

 Symptoms